avirakesh/bedside-pi/README.md

 ## Using `bedside-pi`

+There are a few options to customize `bedside-pi` under [user_prefs.yaml](user_prefs.yaml):
+    - `use24HrClock`: Use 24-hour format instead of AM/PM.
+    - `showSeconds`: Show seconds on the clock display.
+    - `days`: List of days to be used.
+Change to whatever word/language you want displayed.
+    - `months`: List of months to be used.
+Change to whatever word/language you want displayed.

-Using `bedside-pi` is simple: Use your eyeballs to look at it!
+Once `bedside-pi` is running, using it is simple: Use your eyeballs to look at it!

-However, there are two ways to interact with the bedside display:
+However, there are a few interaction in the UI:

-1. Tapping the weather will fetch new data and update the display with newest weather information.
+1. Tapping the weather will fetch new data and update the display with latest weather information.
 2. Tapping the lights toggle on the bottom right will toggle lights out mode, which dims the screen (while keeping the clock barely visible).
     - Note that for most LCD monitors, this won't turn off the backlight, but